 - Keep the issues facing people of color and Indigenous peoples current.
 Racism is not a problem of the past, solved by the Civil Rights era, but a continuing problem today.
 Create text sets that show the complexities of these issues in both historical and contemporary contexts.
 Colonization was not an event centered on 1492; Settler-colonialism continues today.

-- Resist color-evasive* readings of texts.
+- Resist color-avoidant* readings of texts.
 If a text includes any form of bigotry, be sure to address and unpack this with students.
 Otherwise, students might see silence as tacit acceptance of these attitudes.

 - Understand that not all oppression is the same.
 Anti-black racism manifests itself differently than sexism, and drawing a false equivalence among them can cause more harm.